IndigoBeetle/KwyllDocs/docs/tutorials/simple_platformer_controller.md

 combined if you wanted to reduce the number of nodes, that is left as an exercise for the reader.

-We break the logic down into 5 steps, movement, jump triggering, jump processing, fall processing and landing.
+We break the logic down into 5 steps, movement, jump triggering, fall processing and landing.

 Firstly, we'll need some variables to use during the logic, add the following variables to the Player object logic:

  * speed
- * jump_amount
- * fall_amount
  * can_jump
+ * y_velocity
+ * jump_strength

 ![Variables](../assets/tutorials/simple_platformer_controller/variables.png)